petercondoleon/Framing-Queensland/README.md

 Recently Completed:
 - do roundover.html css and transition from off page to on page
 - fix instructions, roundover and loadingscreen page showing up on the home screen when rescaling
+- ensure all JS is on the correct JS file.
+- Ajax Call on keywords, store in a variable
+- build wiki for code (will go nicely in report but requires above the commenting to be finalised).